yggdrasil-network/yggdrasil-network.github.io/platform-linux.md

 ### From CircleCI

-Visit our [Builds](builds.md) page and download the relevant `.deb` file, then install it on your system:
+Visit our [Builds](builds.md) page and download the relevant `.deb` file, then install it on your system.
+If you want to install the latest `.deb` from the `master` branch:
 ```
 curl -so- "https://circleci.com/api/v1.1/project/github/yggdrasil-network/yggdrasil-go/latest/artifacts?branch=master&filter=successful" | \
 egrep -o "https.*yggdrasil\-.*$(dpkg --print-architecture).deb" | \